The Best TOEFL Speaking Advice: Understanding the Test

 To break it down, independent speaking questions test your ability to speak in English about your ideas and opinions, whereas the integrated tasks require you to combine your capabilities across three different skill sets.
 This means that for the Speaking section you will also need to demonstrate your ability to read and listen in addition to expressing yourself correctly.

-- Task 1: 15 seconds preparation time with 45 seconds to respond
+Task1: 15 seconds preparation time with 45 seconds to respond;

-- Task 2 and 3: 45 seconds for reading; 30 seconds preparation time; and 60 seconds to respond
+Task 2 and 3: 45 seconds for reading; 30 seconds preparation time; and 60 seconds to respond;

-- Task 4: 20 seconds preparation time; 60 seconds to respond
+Task 4: 20 seconds preparation time; 60 seconds to respond.

-The Question Topics To Expect
+The Most Common Question Topics You Might Expect to Find

 Questions can span across a huge variety of topics, from student life and studying, to technology and the environment.
 Many of the questions relate to students, but that’s not always the case.